KnowOneActual/exif-quick-action/README.md

 Photos and documents contain hidden metadata (like GPS location, device information, and creation time) that you might not want to share.
 This tool provides a safe, interactive way to view that data and remove it before sharing a file.

 ### **Supported File Types**

-Because this tool uses the powerful ExifTool engine, it can read and write metadata for a vast range of file types.
-This includes, but is not limited to:

-* **Common Image Formats:** JPG, PNG, GIF, TIFF, and PSD
+Because this tool uses the powerful ExifTool engine, it supports reading and writing metadata for various file types, including JPEG, PNG, TIFF, MP4, and many others.
+It can also create metadata-only files like XMP and MIE.
-* **Camera RAW Formats:** CR2, NEF, ARW, DNG, and many more
-* **Video & Audio:** MP4, MOV, MP3, and WAV
-* **Documents:** PDF, and even Microsoft Office and LibreOffice files

 Essentially, if a file is known to contain metadata, ExifTool can likely handle it.
-You can see the complete list of supported file types on the [official ExifTool website](https://exiftool.org/).
+You can see the complete list of supported file types on the [official ExifTool website](https://exiftool.org/#supported).